 Cash back credit cards have become increasingly popular as banks and issuers continue to offer attractive cash back rates and sign-up bonuses.
-Bankrate’s credit card experts have analyzed 680 cash back credit cards to identify the best options for multiple scenarios.
-We have given each card a Bankrate score out of 100, and our editors have identified what situation each card is best for.
+The experts at Bankrate analyzed 680 cash back credit cards against our unique review criteria to identify the best options for multiple scenarios.
+Each card has been given a Bankrate score out of 100, and our editors have identified what situation each card is best for.
 These objective scores paired with expert recommendations will help you find the cash back credit card that is right for you.

 The scoring criteria created specifically for cash back credit cards evaluates each card on its cash back rate, sign-up bonus, and annual fee.
 We have done the heavy-lifting to transparently review the best cash back cards on the market and help you find the card that best suits your lifestyle!

 |Discover it® Cash Back||93/100||Rotating 5% cash back categories|